Neuefische-ESG-Capstone/Project-description/README.md

 4. a.
 Clean our data (e.g. specify which columns you want to keep, rename columns etc.)
    b.
 Reduce our dataframe

    c.
 Merge Dataframe ETF and MF

-   c.
+   d.
 Make an EDA on the data we have downloaded and explain any unexpected findings.
-   d.
+   e.
 Connect to the database

 ## Deliverables
 1. Clean and structured .ipynb notebook containing the (well-documented) code of data cleaning.